simonhw/beekeeping/README.md

 [Pexels.com](https://www.pexels.com/), [Unsplash.com](https://unsplash.com/), and [Flaticon](https://www.flaticon.com/) - To source images used on the website.

-Adobe Photoshop 2020 - To crop images.
+Adobe Photoshop 2020 - To crop and resize images.

 [TinyPNG](https://tinypng.com/) - To compress images.